vivekparasharr/vivekparasharr.github.io/_posts/2019-04-06-programming-in-julia.markdown

 ```julia
 # this is a comment
 ```

+Overall, Julia is a powerful and flexible programming language that is well-suited for scientific computing and other high-performance tasks.
+With its emphasis on performance, multiple dispatch, and a growing ecosystem of packages and tools, Julia is a valuable tool for researchers, data scientists, and other professionals who need a fast, flexible, and expressive language for their work.

 To close I will emphasize the importance of practicing in learning anything new.
 Persistence and trying out different combinations of these building blocks for solving easier problems first and more complex ones later on is the only way to become fluent.